bshaffer/BasicParameterValidation/README.md

 ## TODO

+ * Add Required
-Add Required, Add Enums, ETC
+ * Add Enums, ETC
+ * Add Regex
+ * Add a dissertation on whether or not this is still basic if these other things are added